dirigeants/klasa/guides/Piece Basics/CreatingExtendables.md

-Extendables are functions that extend current Discord.js classes by adding methods or properties.
+Extendables are pieces that extend objects or classes by copying its properties and methods like a blueprint.

 Extendables have the following syntax: